blog

 my, my . . . maya

 On 3 November 2011, I sat in rapt awe listening to 83-year-old Maya Angelou, celebrated poet, novelist, educator, dramatist, historian, filmmaker, and civil rights activist recite some of her marvellous poems and other writings while seated alone on the stage of Alumni Hall at Western University.
 She held the room like no other person I’d witnessed before or since – save perhaps Nana Mouskouri singing Ave Maria unaccompanied at a Toronto theatre some years before hearing Maya.
-At the time, Ms Angelou had been recently awarded the Medal of Freedom, the United States highest honour, by the then President Barack Obama.
+At the time, Ms Angelou recently had been awarded the Medal of Freedom, the United States highest honour, by the then President Barack Obama.
 Stately and absolutely unassuming, she seemed frail or tranquil and yet passionate in her words, her inflections and pauses perfectly punctuated.
 I was drawn to her, magnetized by her presence, her gap-toothed, wide smile, her deep, melodic voice, her kindness radiating from her being, her words, delivered elegantly to the privileged microphone perched in front of her, reverberated somewhere in our bones.
 Maya was regal, royal-regal in her carriage, deportment, and soul.

 She never rose from that chair and if she wore sunglasses (as she is in the photo above), I never noticed.
 Maya only spoke for an hour; I could have listened all night.
 We rose as one when she finished, choked up, almost teary from the presence she exuded.
 And we rendered her a kind of solemnized ovation respecting the ceremonial soliloquy – well beyond mere monologue – of being.